Virginia Security Deposit Laws

 • Unpaid utility bills

-• Due rent under the lease
+• Due rent under the rental agreement

-• Damage exceeding normal wear and tear
+• Damage exceeding normal wear and tear to the dwelling unit

 What constitutes wear and tear?
 Normal wear and tear is damage that naturally occurs in a rental property due to aging and regular use.
 Examples include loose door handles, worn finish on bathroom fixtures, dirty grout, and faded carpet.